risc0/battleship-example/README.md

 ## Unit tests

 ```
-cargo run --bin risc0-build-methods
 cargo test
 ```

 ## Known issues

-- Every build of the guest code requires a new contract deployment.
-See: risc0/risc0#116.
 - There's an issue with the near javascript API that prevents adjusting the contract allowance during sign in or when the game starts.
 This limits each game to only a few moves regardless of how much NEAR the account had.